 P: So how come you're here - for the new album?

 P: Cool.
-I made a cape for a show 2 seasons ago, all appliqué - l wrote, "Give a man a gun and he'll rob a bank, give a man a bank and he'll rob The World".
+I made a cape for a show two seasons ago, all appliqué. l wrote, "Give a man a gun and he'll rob a bank, give a man a bank and he'll rob The World."

 P: Wicked.
 I was a big Kinks fan when I was kid - first time I rushed the stage was at a Kinks afternoon show in Glasgow and got carted off under the bouncers arm.